-A design used for maximum performance when random feeding unstable or non-round containers.
+This is a design used for maximum performance when random feeding unstable or non-round containers.
 An offset guide rail is required to feed the container parallel to the timing screw root.
 For best performance, the initial guide rail should be spring-loaded.

 Non-round Choke Design